-For last week’s practice question, we quizzed test takers on JR’s fear of hypoglycemia.
-85% of respondents chose the best answer.
-GREAT JOB.
-We want to share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!
+For last week’s practice question, we quizzed participants on low blood sugars and beer.
+38% of respondents chose the best answer.
+We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question